 If Below 500 ppm then go for UV

 If TDS is below 200 ppm strictly do not buy RO as it will remove the essential salts.
-An UF water purifier will suffice.
+A UF water purifier will suffice.

 Electricity: For RO & UV purifiers make sure you have continuous electricity backup.

 Positioning: There are a few water purifiers that are designed to be stored under a cabinet thus taking less space compared to those that are wall mounted.
-Also make sure you have a running water supply and electric point near the mounting point of the purifier.
+Also, make sure you have a running water supply and an electric point near the mounting point of the purifier.

 Storage Option: Some purifiers store the purified water while others supply direct purified water.